sowmyakoditya/Power_BI-Pizza_Sales/README.md

-# Power BI Pizza Sales Project
+# Pizza Sales Data Analysis - Power BI Dashboard (Jan 2015 to Dec 2015)

-## Problem Statement
+## Project Overview:

-### KPI's Requirement
+This project focuses on analyzing pizza sales data using Power BI to gain valuable business insights.
+The dashboard presents key performance indicators (KPIs) for the year 2015, helping stakeholders understand sales trends and make data-driven decisions.

-Analyzing key indicators for Pizza Sales data to gain insights.
-Specifically, Calculating the follwoing metrics:
+### Key Metrics Calculated:

 1. **Total Revenue:** The Sum of the total price of all pizza orders.
 2. **Average Order Value:** The avaerage amount spent per order, calculated by dividing the total revenue by the total number of orders.